-Focus on the members
+Step One: Focus on the members

 A bad read can be the kiss of death for a book club.
 Some clubs choose to set a page limit, to ensure everyone has time to read the book and to stop anyone from picking Infinite Jest (which clocks in at over 1,100 pages).
 Some blacklist genres that few are interested in.
 But we think the best thing to do is to encourage your members to make thoughtful choices and listen to the other readers.
 You might find a classic that no one has read, or you might learn that they’d prefer to read new books (in which case a trip to your local indie bookstore could help make the selection easier).

 It should go without saying, but don’t force anyone to read a book they don’t want to.
 If someone takes a hard pass on a book, let them skip that month or be open to changing the selection.

 In the Bookish book club, Kelly likes hardcovers, Elizabeth loves audiobooks, Dana prefers ebooks, Tarah reads library books, and Lindsey is all about paperbacks.
 When selecting titles, pick books that are easily accessible to all of your readers and let them dive into the story in the format of their choice whenever possible.
 Ask members if there are any formats that don’t work for them or aren’t accessible to them to help the group make the mindful choices.

 We also recommend checking out your library or local indie when getting the books.
 Some libraries offer book club kits that come with 10 copies of the book and a discussion guide, and some indies may offer a discount for the purchase!